coderedtails/blog/actor_paradigm_v2.md

 class AnnaActor extends Actor {
   val random = new Random
   def receive = {
-    case Greeting(message) => log.info(s"I was greeted with '$mesasge'" )
+    case Greeting(message) => log.info(s"I was greeted with '$message'" )
     case ActingGig => {
        if random.nextBoolean {
          sender !
-Answer("Sure, there is an opening for the Globe Theater") } else {
+Answer("Sure, there is an opening for the Globe Theatre") } else {
          sender !
-Answer("Sorry, I have no acting gigs.")
+Answer("Sorry, I have no acting jobs right now.")
        }
     }
     case _ => unhandled(message)